alvidofaisal/TurboMart/README.md

 ### Deployment

+- **Deploy to Vercel**: Connect your Git repository (GitHub, GitLab, Bitbucket) to Vercel for automatic deployments.
+- Configure **Environment Variables** in Vercel for:
+  - CockroachDB connection string
+  - Supabase URL and keys
+  - Cloudflare Account ID
+  - Cloudflare API Token (with necessary KV/R2 permissions)
+  - Cloudflare KV Namespace ID
+  - Cloudflare R2 Bucket Name, Access Key ID, and Secret Access Key
-- Create a new CockroachDB Serverless cluster and set the connection URL in your .env.local file
+- Create a new CockroachDB Serverless cluster and set the connection URL environment variable.
-- Run `pnpm db:migrate` to apply the schema to your CockroachDB instance
+- Run `pnpm db:migrate` locally or via a build step script if necessary to apply the schema to your CockroachDB instance.
-- Set up Cloudflare R2 for image storage
+- Set up Cloudflare R2 bucket and KV namespace and configure their details in Vercel environment variables.

 ### Local dev

 - Clone the repository and navigate to the project directory
 - Run `pnpm install` to install dependencies
-- Copy `.env.example` to `.env.local` and fill in your database credentials
+- Copy `.env.local.example` to `.env.local` and fill in your **CockroachDB, Supabase, Cloudflare KV, and Cloudflare R2 credentials**.
 - Run `pnpm dev` to start the development server
 - The data directory includes several scripts for importing products:
   - `scripts/demo-import.js`: Creates a smaller set of 5,000 demo products for development